SharedTree

 Introduction

-The SharedTree distributed data structure (DDS), available in Fluid Framework 2 and later, is used to store most or all of your application’s shared data in a hierarchical structure.
+The SharedTree distributed data structure (DDS), available starting with Fluid Framework 2.0, is used to store most or all of your application's shared data in a hierarchical structure.

 A SharedTree has the following characteristics: